Farmhouse Style Basement Remodel

 Amy, Guy, and the boys needed a space to eat, watch TV and do homework.
 We eliminated the space that a large table and chairs take up and created this counter bar height pub table that snugs up to the back of the sectional.
 Four rustic farmhouse inspired stools tuck neatly under the table for when not in use.
 This basement remodel spot gets used a lot on football game days!
 These basement ideas can also be used in the main living area.

 Sometimes you have just the right piece of furniture but it might need some TLC.
 We updated this hand-me-down sofa table of Amy’s and gave it a fresh coat of white paint.
 It’s conveniently tucked it in between the kitchenette and dining bar.
 Most importantly, it is an ideal spot to serve snacks, organize entertaining essentials and and keep any miscellaneous items at neat and contained.

 7. Sneak in Drawers

-I’ve never heard anyone say that they have too much storage.
-Get creative when looking for extra spaces to stash away items.
+I’ve never heard anyone say that they have too much storage in a basement remodel .
+Get creative when looking for basement ideas for extra spaces to stash away items.
 Instead of opting for a box spring for this daybed area I designed a platform bed with drawers.
 These extra deep drawers hold all the boys video games, books, extra blankets and linens for sleepover parties.
 TIP: In a nearby closet stash a rolling cart containing small game pieces and art supplies.
 Pull out and you’ll have everything at hand.

 8. Message Center Gallery Wall